-I made this bread with my cooking class last week to serve with a caramelised onion and red pepper caponata.
+I made this bread with my cooking class to serve with a caramelised onion and red pepper caponata.
 It was voted dish of the day.
 Breads such as this, with additional flavourings, are best served with a peppery green olive oil and nothing else.
-But, if you’re thinking of offering it as a precursor to the main meal, then a few tasty dips and spreads are a lovely idea.
+But, if you’re thinking of offering it as a precursor to the main meal, then a few tasty dips and spreads are a good idea.
 I’d go with a fresh basil pesto, tapenade or sun-dried tomato-ish spread.

 Let’s talk a little about the dough.
 Most often, when I make bread, I opt for a slow overnight proofing.
 A chilled rest in the fridge is the simplest way to improve both the taste and texture of bread.
 The next morning, once the dough has come to room temperature, I add the flavourings and shape.
 It’s casual and rather rustic.
 No two loaves ever look the same, each one having its own particular character and charm.
 After the second proofing, it’s into a hot oven to bake.
 To encourage a quick initial rise and good crust, I slide a roasting tin filled with about 2 cups of of ice cold water into to oven, on the very bottom shelf.
 This step isn’t essential but it’ll take your bread making skills up a notch.

 Very seldom is there any bread left over, even when I make two loaves.
 But, if there are, day old bread makes incredibly good croutons.
 Add them to panzanella salad or scatter a handful of crumbs over pasta bakes, such as this Mac and Cheese.

 Twisted olive bread

 - 10ml (2 teaspoons) fine salt

 - 10ml (2 teaspoons) castor sugar

 - 30ml (2 tablespoons) extra virgin olive oil

 - 2 sprigs rosemary, leaves stripped and finely chopped